valbaca/advent/README.md

 ### IntelliJ / Cursive notes

-If you get ClassNotFound when running a method in Clojure, configure the following:
+If you get `ClassNotFound` when running a method in Clojure in IntelliJ, configure the following:
 - How to run it
   - Run with Leiningen
     - Profiles: dev